raviez11/ez_numericgame/README.md

 3. After each guess, you’ll receive a hint:
 * “Too high!” if your guess is more than the target
-* “Too low!” if your guess is less than the target 4.You win if you guess the number within the given attempts.
+* “Too low!” if your guess is less than the target
+4. You win if you guess the number within the given attempts.

 Getting Started
 Prerequisites